injibr/inji-verify/inji-verify-sdk/README.md

   isEnableScan={true}          // Allow camera scanning
   isEnableZoom={true}          // Allow camera zoom
   isVPSubmissionSupported={false}  // This attribute indicates whether VP submission is supported in Inji OVP VC sharing flow.
 By default, it is false which means that VP token will be directly sent in response.
-If set to true, then VP token will be submitted to the VP_SUBMISSION_ URL.
+If set to true, then VP token will be submitted to the VP_SUBMISSION_ URL. acceptVPWithoutHolderProof={false} // This attribute controls whether unsigned Verifiable Presentations (VPs without proof) are allowed in the Inji OVP VC sharing flow.
+By default, it is set to false, meaning unsigned VP tokens are not supported and an error is thrown if an unsigned VP is received.
+If set to true, VP tokens without a signature (proof) are allowed and can be verified.
+For data-share it is set to true by default.
 />
 ```